OpenBazaar/official_site/_posts/blog/2018-10-31/2018-10-31-why-we-are-integrating-ethereum-into-openbazaar.markdown

 social_description: 'Why We Are Integrating Ethereum into OpenBazaar'
 ---

-In a previous article we explained [how we’re integrating Ethereum into OpenBazaar](https://openbazaar.org/blog/Escrow-Smart-Contract-Specification-in-OpenBazaar/).
+In a previous article we explained [how we’re integrating Ethereum into OpenBazaar](https://openbazaar.org/blog/Escrow-Smart-Contract-Specification-in-OpenBazaar/) in addition to Bitcoin, [Bitcoin Cash](https://www.bitcoincash.org/) and [Zcash](https://z.cash/).
 In this article we want to talk about _why_ we're integrating [Ethereum](https://www.ethereum.org/).

 #### Bitcoin Beginnings